wercker-labs/wercker-blog/source/posts/2013-09-09-Week-in-Review-September9.md

 ---

 <h4 class="subheader">
 It's that time again where we review the week!
-We had a number of updates over the past two week so let's go over them.
+We had a number of updates over the past two weeks so let's go over them.
 </h4>

 Signing up for wercker is [free and easy](https://app.wercker.com/users/new/).